 It's easy to get insurance for your edtech business if you have your company information on hand.
 Our insurance application will ask for basic facts about your business, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps:

-Insureon's licensed agents work with top-rated U.S. insurers to find coverage that fits your education technology business, whether you work independently or hire employees.
+Insureon's licensed agents work with top-rated U.S. insurers to find coverage that fits your education technology business, whether you work independently as an education consultant or hire employees.

 Hear from customers like you who purchased small business insurance.